FUN with Git

 Merge your pull or merge request,

-Checkout and pull changes from the
+Checkout and pull changes from the master

-git tag v4.18.1 && git push origin --tags
+Tag & push your commit: git tag v4.18.1 && git push origin --tags

 Unless the CI has already taken care of it (check on the Circle CI config if there is a release job defined), manually release your version on GitHub.